stefs/bittorrent-analyzer/README.md

 1. `source py3env/bin/activate`
 2. `./main.py [-h] [-j <number>] [-p <port>] [-t <seconds>] [-d <minutes>] [-i <minutes>] [-l <level>] <torrent>`
 3. `deactivate`
-4. Statistics are saved in `output/` directory as a SQLite database.
+4. Logs and results are saved in the `output/` directory.

-tail -n +0 -f output/2015-03-12_18-06-35.log

-### Command Line Arguments:
+The following commandline options are available:

 * `<torrent>`
   File system path to the torrent file to be examined
 * `-h, --help`